Cover of Jane Eyre

 What curricula assign Jane Eyre?

-Jane Eyre appears on reading lists for AP English Literature & Composition, IB Diploma Programme — English A: Literature.
+Jane Eyre appears on reading lists for AP English Literature & Composition, Common Core State Standards (ELA), IB Diploma Programme — English A: Literature.
 Each assignment on this site links to its primary-source citation.